christen-reinhart/ops-reading-notes/ops-401/401AccountabilityPartners.md

 TA’s will be grading you on your submission of two names.

--Renona Gay
+- Renona Gay

--Israel Quirola Salas
+- Israel Quirola Salas

+- Kevin Hoang